SUMMER SOCCER 2025 REGISTRATION IS OPEN

 week 3

-2. Line the players up in partners with one on one side of the pylon line and the other on the opposite side
+2) Divide your players into 2 teams - one of one side of the line and the other on the other side of the line.

 download pdf 3